Skeins on Branes: Introduction

-In \eqref{eq:basic}, $\chi(u)$ is the topological Euler characteristic of the domain of $u$ and $\deg(u)$ is the homological degree of the curve $u$.
-Since $u$ has boundary, the definition of $\deg(u)$ requires certain choices, and correspondingly the definition of the HOMFLYPT polynomial also requires a choice of framing on the link.
+Furthermore, there exists generic $J$ that are arbitrarily SFT-stretched around $L_{K;\epsilon}$, see Section \ref{ssec:SFTlimitnoncompactL}, and for any sufficiently stretched such $J$, the boundary $\partial u\subset L_K$ of each $u\in\mathcal{M}$ is arbitrarily $C^1$-close to the central circles representing $\Gamma$ and $u \OpenHopf L_K=0$. \end{thm} In \eqref{eq:basic}, since $u$ has boundary, the definition of $\deg(u)$ requires certain choices, and correspondingly the definition of the HOMFLYPT polynomial also requires a choice of framing on the link.
 We explain in Section \ref{sec:proofthmbasic} how compatible choices are naturally induced by any choice of vector field on $S^3$ transverse to the link.

-The proof of Theorem \ref{thm:basic} occupies the entire paper, concluding in Section \ref{sec:proofthmbasic}.
-Here we make one technical remark about the proof: a neighborhood of $K\subset L_{K}\subset X$ can be identified with $S^{1}\times(-\epsilon,\epsilon)\times B$, where $B\subset \C^{2}$ is a small ball and where $L_{K}$ corresponds to $S^{1}\times 0\times (B\cap\R^{2})$.
-For almost complex structures on $X$ that are standard in this neighborhood, a monotonicity argument, see Lemma \ref{l:control}, shows that any holomorphic curve in a basic homology class must agree with the basic cylinders $(S^{1}\times [0,\tfrac12\epsilon))\times (\text{point})$ in a neighborhood of its boundary.
-For this reason, the curves we will count are all somewhere injective.
-That allows us to achieve transversality and prove Theorem \ref{thm:basic}, without abstract perturbation methods.

-There are many questions about holomorphic curves with boundary in settings more general than Theorem \ref{thm:basic}, where an abstract perturbation setup for the Cauchy-Riemann equation is necessary, the first being the more general prediction in \cite{OV} comparing curve counts in higher boundary degrees and the colored HOMFLYPT polynomials.
-In this paper, we give axioms for a perturbation setup adequate for counting higher genus curves with Lagrangian boundary conditions in Calabi-Yau 3-folds, and give a construction of an invariant count whenever perturbations satisfying these axioms exist.
-(In the case relevant to Theorem \ref{thm:basic}, such perturbations are obtained just by varying the almost complex structure.)
-We will provide a general construction of an adequate perturbation setup elsewhere \cite{bare}.